ATMEGA328P-RV32I/SRAM-6T-Cadence-Virtuoso-Design/README.md

 # 6T SRAM Cell Design and Simulation

 ## Overview
-This repository contains the design, schematic entry, and transient simulation of a standard 6-Transistor (6T) Static Random Access Memory (SRAM) cell.
+This repository contains the design and transient simulation of a standard 6-Transistor (6T) Static Random Access Memory (SRAM) cell.
 The design was implemented and verified using Cadence Virtuoso and the Spectre simulation environment.

 ## Technology Node
 * **Process:** Generic Process Design Kit (GPDK) 45nm